-- · User account is a domain user. - Password never expires.
+- User account is a domain user.

+- Password never expires.

+- "Logon as a service" privileges.

 Record the account name and domain in Appendix-Record the CWP Variables, which specify the credentials during the NES deployment.

 5.5 - Database Requirements

 The Connected Worker Platform(CWP) solution can use a new or existing SQL server instance, which you can reside on the NES server or on another server in the environment.